Carmen Miranda: Legacy

-Although she was more popular abroad than in Brazil at her death, Miranda contributed to Brazilian music and culture.
-She was accused of commercializing Brazilian music and dance, but Miranda can be credited with bringing its national music (the samba) to a global audience.
-She introduced the baiana, a type of traditional dress in Bahia, with wide skirts and turbans, as a Brazilian showgirl at home and abroad.
-The baiana became a central feature of Carnival for women and men.
+Although she was more popular abroad than in Brazil at the time of her death, Miranda contributed significantly to Brazilian music and culture.
+She was accused of commercializing Brazilian music and dance, but she can be credited with bringing the country's national music (samba) to a global audience.
+She introduced the baiana—a traditional style of dress from Bahia, with wide skirts and turbans—as a Brazilian showgirl look, both at home and abroad.
+The baiana became a central feature of Carnival for both women and men.

-Since her death, Miranda is remembered as an important Brazilian artist and one of the most influential in Hollywood.
+Since her death, Miranda has been remembered as an important Brazilian artist and one of the most influential figures in Hollywood.
 She was one of 500 stars nominated for the American Film Institute's 50 greatest screen legends.

-On 25 September 1998, a square in Hollywood was named Carmen Miranda Square in a ceremony headed by honorary mayor of Hollywood Johnny Grant (one of Miranda's friends since World War II) and attended by Brazilian consul general Jorió Gama and the Bando da Lua.
-The square is located at the intersection of Hollywood Boulevard and Orange Drive, across from Grauman's Chinese Theatre, near where Miranda gave an impromptu performance on V-J Day.
+On September 25, 1998, a square in Hollywood was named Carmen Miranda Square during a ceremony led by Hollywood’s honorary mayor, Johnny Grant (a friend of Miranda’s since World War II), and attended by Brazilian Consul General Jorió Gama, along with members of Bando da Lua, who had accompanied Miranda in her performances.
+The square is located at the intersection of Hollywood Boulevard and Orange Drive, across from Grauman's Chinese Theatre—near the spot where Miranda gave an impromptu performance on V-J Day.

 To commemorate the 50th anniversary of Miranda's death, a Carmen Miranda Forever exhibit was displayed at the Museum of Modern Art in Rio de Janeiro in November 2005 and at the Latin America Memorial in São Paulo the following year.
-In 2005, Ruy Castro published Carmen - Uma Biografia, a 600-page biography of "the most famous Brazilian woman of the 20th century."
+In 2005, Ruy Castro published Carmen – Uma Biografia, a 600-page biography of "the most famous Brazilian woman of the 20th century."
 Brazilians "tend to forget," Castro told Mac Margolis of Newsweek, that "no Brazilian woman has ever been as popular as Carmen Miranda – in Brazil or anywhere."